openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 Follow these steps:

 1. Add your profile to any of the Zowe Explorer Trees.

-2. Click on the pencil icon to edit your profile.
+2. Right click on the profile you want to edit
+3. from the dropdown choose **Update Profile**.
 A dialog box opens displaying the current information in your profile, which you can edit as required.

 ![](Images/code4z/code4z-img16.png)